Epilepsy: History

 The oldest medical records show that epilepsy has been affecting people at least since the beginning of recorded history.
 Throughout ancient history, the condition was thought to be of a spiritual cause.
 The world's oldest description of an epileptic seizure comes from a text in Akkadian (a language used in ancient Mesopotamia) and was written around 2000 BC.
 The person described in the text was diagnosed as being under the influence of a moon god, and underwent an exorcism.
 Epileptic seizures are listed in the Code of Hammurabi (c.
 1790 BC) as reason for which a purchased slave may be returned for a refund, and the Edwin Smith Papyrus (c.
 1700 BC) describes cases of individuals with epileptic convulsions.

 The oldest known detailed record of the condition itself is in the Sakikku, a Babylonian cuneiform medical text from 10671046 BC.
 This text gives signs and symptoms, details treatment and likely outcomes, and describes many features of the different seizure types.
 As the Babylonians had no biomedical understanding of the nature of epilepsy, they attributed the seizures to possession by evil spirits and called for treating the condition through spiritual means.
 Around 900 BC, Punarvasu Atreya described epilepsy as loss of consciousness; this definition was carried forward into the Ayurvedic text of Charaka Samhita (c.
 400 BC).

 The ancient Greeks had contradictory views of the condition.
 They thought of epilepsy as a form of spiritual possession, but also associated the condition with genius and the divine.
 One of the names they gave to it was the sacred disease (ἠ ἱερὰ νόσος).
 Epilepsy appears in Greek mythology: it is associated with the Moon goddesses Selene and Artemis, who afflicted those who upset them.
 The Greeks thought that important figures such as Julius Caesar and Hercules had the condition.
 The notable exception to this divine and spiritual view was that of the school of Hippocrates.
 In the fifth century BC, Hippocrates rejected the idea that the condition was caused by spirits.
 In his landmark work On the Sacred Disease, he proposed that epilepsy was not divine in origin and instead was a medically treatable problem originating in the brain.
 He accused those of attributing a sacred cause to the condition of spreading ignorance through a belief in superstitious magic.
 Hippocrates proposed that heredity was important as a cause, described worse outcomes if the condition presents at an early age, and made note of the physical characteristics as well as the social shame associated with it.
 Instead of referring to it as the sacred disease, he used the term great disease, giving rise to the modern term grand mal, used for tonic–clonic seizures.
 Despite his work detailing the physical origins of the condition, his view was not accepted at the time.
 Evil spirits continued to be blamed until at least the 17th century.
+Menecrates of Syracuse was famous for healing the sacred disease.